jemmy512/book-notes/linux/linux-proc.md

         qcfs_rq->h_nr_running -= task_delta;
         qcfs_rq->idle_h_nr_running -= idle_task_delta;

-        if (qcfs_rq->load.weight) {
+        /* parent cfs_rq has more than one se, stop dequeue parent */ if (qcfs_rq->load.weight) {
             /* Avoid re-evaluating load for this entity: */ se = parent_entity(se);
             break;
         }

-    }
+        /* parent cfs_rq owns only one scheduling entity,
+         * proceed with dequeuing towards the hierarchy upward */ }

     for_each_sched_entity(se) {